How To Recognize Malevolence in Both the Physical and Spiritual Realms

 Discernment is using our intelligence and critical thinking skills to make distinctions about what is truth and what is not.
 Spiritual discernment is the means by which we may appraise and detect any malicious messages, events, spirits, environments or persons that are not of God or which may harbor harmful intentions.
 Furthermore, the gift of discernment is obtained through the Holy Spirit.
 Those who practice the esoteric arts are not necessarily savvy to the fact that they must not immediately assume any encounter or "visitation" they experience is from God.
 By now, we know that dark entities will use any method available in their arsenal of weapons to invade our minds.

 Playing with the Ouija board or channeling spirits is a fool's game.
-These type of activities always attract low level spirits.
-The entities who arise from séances, for example, will pretend to be your long lost child, your favorite uncle who died five years ago, an angel of light, or even Jesus himself.
+These types of activities always attract low level spirits.
+The entities who arise from seances, for example, will pretend to be your long-lost grandmother, your favorite uncle who died five years ago, an angel of light, or even Jesus himself.
 But they are never anything or anyone they claim to be.
-Rather, they are malevolent spirits who can and do pretend to be who you want them to be----and they WILL do harm to you.
+Rather, they are malevolent spirits who can and do pretend to be who you wish them to be----and they WILL do harm to you.

 - Benevolent spirits never try to force anything upon us.